 These lesson plans are scripted and ready to go.
-You can attach them to your weekly lesson plan, use them to prep your lesson, ore even read from them while teaching.
-IO PRINTABLE ANCHOR CHARTS
+You can attach them to your weekly lesson plan, use them to prep your lesson, or even read from them while teaching.

+PRINTABLE ANCHOR CHARTS

 Each lesson comes with a full-page printable anchor chart.
 Post it in your classroom after your lesson, or shrink it down to 85% and have students glue it in their notebooks.

-IO MINI GRAPHIC ORGANIZERS
+MINI GRAPHIC ORGANIZERS

 Each lesson includes a half-page graphic organizer.
-Students can use this during your lesson or you can assign it to them as independent practice after your lesson.
+Students can use this during your lesson, or you can assign it to them as independent practice after your lesson.

-TEACHING SLIDES FOR EACH LESSON
+TEACHING SLIDES

 Each lesson includes a set of teaching slides to help you teach, practice, and discuss the objective.
 These slides help you deliver an effective and engaging lesson.

 WHAT LESSONS ARE INCLUDED?

-This resource includes ten lessons that are all connected to plot and story elements.
-You can teach all ten or select the lessons that are most relevant to what your students need.
+This resource includes 130+ lessons that are all connected to reading standards taught in upper elementary.
+You can teach all 130+ lessons or select the lessons that are most relevant to what your students need.
 These lessons are also great if you need to quickly spiral or review a concept.